shadowezz/Productiv/docs/DeveloperGuide.md

 ## **Appendix E: Glossary**

 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
+* **OCP**: Overall Completion Percentage.
+It is a piechart showing the project's completion status, found on the left panel of the Dashboard.
 * **Mode**: an option allowing a change in the method of operation of the app.
 The app can be in dashboard, deliverable, meeting and contact mode.
 * **Deliverable**: a good or service produced as a product of a development process in a project.
 * **Milestone**: a significant stage or event in the development of a product.